ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef4.rst

  - PWM 1 and 4 in group 1
  - PWM 2 and 3 in group 2

-Channels within the same group need to use the same output rate.
+Channels within the same group need to use the same output rate, whether PWM or Dshot.
 If any channel in a group uses DShot then all channels in the group need to use DShot.